adriancs2/HTML-PDF-Chrome/README.md

-# HTML to PDF Converter
+# HTML to PDF Converter by Using Chrome.exe
 Convert HTML to PDF with Chrome in ASP.NET WebForms

 Live Demo: http://html-pdf.adriancs.com